What VSaaS actually means

 VSaaS questions buyers actually ask

 VSaaS stands for Video Surveillance as a Service.
-It is cloud-managed CCTV - cameras, recording, AI search, alarms, multi-site dashboards and operator workflows delivered as a subscription instead of as a server in the customer's comms room.
+It's cloud-managed CCTV - cameras, recording, AI search, alarms, multi-site dashboards and operator workflows delivered as a subscription instead of as a server in the customer's comms room.

-The platform vendor runs the management software in the cloud.
-The customer (or their integrator) installs cameras at each site, connects them, and accesses everything through one browser or mobile app.
+The vendor runs the management software in the cloud.
+The customer (or their installer) puts cameras at each site, connects them, and views everything through one browser or mobile app.

-A VSaaS moves the management layer to the cloud.
-The customer no longer hosts the server, no longer applies Windows patches, and no longer port-forwards through the firewall to view cameras remotely.
-See VMS vs VSaaS for the full architecture and TCO comparison.
+A VSaaS moves that management layer to the cloud.
+The customer doesn't host the server, doesn't apply Windows patches, and doesn't port-forward through the firewall to view cameras remotely.
+See VMS vs VSaaS for the full architecture and cost comparison.

-Depends on architecture.
+Depends on the setup.
 Three patterns are common in 2026:

-Pure cloud - cameras stream direct to the vendor's cloud (Verkada, Rhombus, Eagle Eye Networks via Bridge).
-Bandwidth-heavy, fails badly on Internet drop unless cameras have on-board SD storage.
+Pure cloud - cameras stream straight to the vendor's cloud (Verkada, Rhombus, Eagle Eye / Brivo via Bridge).
+Bandwidth-heavy, fails badly during Internet outages unless cameras have built-in SD storage.

-Hybrid edge + cloud - a small on-site gateway (TetherX calls it a TetherBox) records locally and uploads metadata + clips to the cloud.
-Bandwidth-light, survives Internet outage, retains existing cameras.
+Hybrid edge + cloud - a small on-site box (TetherX calls it a TetherBox) records locally and uploads metadata and clips to the cloud.
+Bandwidth-light, survives Internet outages, works with existing cameras.

-Cloud adapter on top of existing NVR - Videoloft (British) and Camcloud (Canadian) push streams from an existing IP camera fleet up to AWS without replacing the on-site recorder.
+Cloud adapter on top of an existing recorder - Videoloft (British) and Camcloud (Canadian) push streams from existing IP cameras up to AWS without replacing the on-site recorder.

 See VSaaS vs NVR for the decision flow.

-VSaaS pricing varies wildly because vendors hide it.
+VSaaS pricing varies a lot because most vendors don't publish it.
 Public benchmarks:

-TetherX is an annual platform subscription priced by channel count through your integrator partner - cameras + alarms + access included - with cloud recording, TetherX AI and ARC monitoring as optional per-camera services.
-No add-on stack.
+TetherX is an annual subscription priced by channel count (from £80/site/year) through your installer - cameras, alarms and access included - with cloud recording, TetherX AI and ARC monitoring as optional per-camera add-ons.
+No long list of extras.

-The VSaaS *platform* is usually NDAA-compliant; the cameras feeding it may not be.
-NDAA Section 889 bans federal buyers (and federal-funded buyers) from using video surveillance from five named Chinese entities: Hikvision, Dahua, Huawei, Hytera, ZTE.
+The VSaaS platform is usually NDAA-compliant; the cameras feeding it may not be.
+NDAA Section 889 is a US trade rule that stops federal buyers (and federal-funded buyers) using video surveillance from five named Chinese entities: Hikvision, Dahua, Huawei, Hytera and ZTE.

-Compliant camera brands include Hanwha Vision (South Korean, formerly Samsung), Axis Communications (Swedish, Canon-owned), Avigilon (Canadian, Motorola Solutions), Pelco (American, Motorola), Bosch (German, Triton/Keenfinity), i-PRO (Japanese, Panasonic spin-off), VIVOTEK (Taiwanese, Delta Electronics 100% as of December 2025).
+Compliant camera brands include Hanwha Vision (South Korean, formerly Samsung), Axis Communications (Swedish, Canon-owned), Avigilon (Canadian, Motorola Solutions), Pelco (American, Motorola), Bosch (German, Triton / Keenfinity), i-PRO (Japanese, Panasonic spin-off) and VIVOTEK (Taiwanese, Delta Electronics 100% since December 2025).

-TetherX takes any of these plus your existing Hikvision/Dahua kit through ringfencing - see NDAA compliance and ringfencing.
+TetherX works with any of these plus your existing Hikvision or Dahua kit by ringfencing - see NDAA compliance and ringfencing.
 Country bans (UK, Australia, Canada, Netherlands, Taiwan) are expanding the same way.

-Closed VSaaS: cameras are proprietary, locked to the vendor's cloud, stop working without the subscription.
+Closed VSaaS: the cameras are proprietary, locked to the vendor's cloud, and stop working if the subscription lapses.
 Verkada (American), Rhombus (American), Cisco Meraki MV (American), Avigilon Alta proprietary cameras (Canadian, Motorola).
-IPVM has named this pattern "Hostage as a Service".
+The trade publication IPVM calls this pattern "Hostage as a Service".

 Open VSaaS: works with cameras you already own and any ONVIF device.
-TetherX (UK + AU), Eagle Eye Networks (American, Brivo), Videoloft (British), Camcloud (Canadian), YourSix (American - though Axis-only on cameras), Milestone Arcules (Danish, Canon/Milestone - the Arcules brand merged back into Milestone July 2024).
+TetherX, Eagle Eye / Brivo (American), Videoloft (British), Camcloud (Canadian), YourSix (American - though Axis-only on cameras), Milestone Arcules (Danish, Canon / Milestone - the Arcules brand merged back into Milestone in July 2024).

-Open VSaaS is the channel-friendly path because integrators keep flexibility on camera brand selection.
+Open VSaaS is the installer-friendly path because it keeps the choice of camera brand open.

 VSaaS = Video Surveillance as a Service.
 Video only.

 PSaaS = Physical Security as a Service.
-Video + access control + intrusion + sometimes monitoring under one subscription.
-YourSix (American, Minnesota) is the canonical pure-PSaaS vendor.
+Video + access control + intrusion (+ sometimes monitoring) bundled into one subscription.
+YourSix (American, Minnesota) is the textbook pure-PSaaS vendor.

 ACaaS = Access Control as a Service.
-Doors, readers, credentials in the cloud.
-Brivo (American, founded 1999) invented this category; Avigilon Alta Access (ex-Openpath, American) and Verkada Access also compete.
+Doors, readers and credentials managed in the cloud.
+Eagle Eye / Brivo (American) - the Brivo access-control half, founded 1999, invented this category - Avigilon Alta Access (formerly Openpath, American) and Verkada Access also compete here.

-TetherX is technically VSaaS-with-multi-system-integration: cameras, alarms and access in one dashboard, but the integrator keeps the customer relationship and monitoring revenue - not bundled into a PSaaS subscription.
+TetherX sits in the middle: cameras, alarms and access in one dashboard, but the installer keeps the customer relationship and the monitoring revenue - it's not bundled into a PSaaS subscription.
 See VSaaS vs PSaaS.

 Depends on the deal.
 As of 2026 the credible options are:

-Open cloud at scale: Eagle Eye Networks (American, Brivo), Milestone Arcules (Danish, Canon), Videoloft (British), TetherX (UK + AU).
+Open cloud at scale: Eagle Eye / Brivo (American), Milestone Arcules (Danish, Canon), Videoloft (British), TetherX.

-Enterprise on-prem with cloud sibling: Genetec SaaS (Canadian), HikCentral Connect (Chinese, NDAA-banned).
+Enterprise on-prem with a cloud sibling: Genetec SaaS (Canadian), HikCentral Connect (Chinese, NDAA-banned).

 See best VSaaS providers in 2026 for the side-by-side matrix and cloud VMS buyer's guide for the 10-question evaluation framework.